SaulVas/ARI2202-Robotics/README.md

 # ARI2202-Robotics

-Project Part 3 - Line Following
+Project Part 3 - Line Following & Infrared Sensors

-Task 1 - Analysis
+## Task 1 - Analysis

 1. Define Metrics: Focus will be on detection accuracy, more specifically different coloured lines (example -> black, white and grey).
 This must be done without changing the light conditions to keep the setup simple.
-(The obvious observation would be that if the line is the same or similar colour to the floor tiles, then it will be harder to track.
-I also think that light colours would have trouble being detected depending on how good the sensor is.)
 2. Experimental Setup: Test the module's detection accuracy for the chosen colours on surfaces that are uniform in colour and texture.
-We need to make sure the line itself contrasts well with each bckground colour so that the module has the best chance at detecting it.
-3. Observation: Note the performance.
-The module may have higher accuracy on high contrast surfaces (black line on white background) when compared to surfaces with lower contrast (grey line on white surface).
-It is also possible that the module's sensors have a colour bias due to their inherent sensitivity or the algorithms used to detect the lines.

-The experiment is as follows, detect the analogue output from sensing non-reflective surfaces of 3 colours.
-Compare this to reflective tape of the 3 colours.
-Next place a line of reflective tape of each colour onto a plain white paper.
-See whether the sensor can detect the lines.

-Why is it due to the reflective property?
-The output from an analog read of an IR sensor is a numerical value that represents the intensity of the detected infrared light (0-1023).
+3. Observation: Note the performance differences.

+The experiment was performed as follows:
+We collected ranges of detection for the background, each of the 3 colours and when the robot was off the ground.
+These were as follows:

+- Background: 37 - 47
+- White Tape: 37 - 45
+- Gray Tape: 170 - 403
+- Black Tape: 615 - 790
+- Off the Ground: 850 + (depending on distance to ground)

+Using these ranges we created threshold values so the robot could detect what it was on top of and we used serial.print to display the info.

+Observations:
+White tape is impossible to detect as its ranges overlap the background, we had a very high level of accuracy for all the other states.

+## Task 2

+For the sake of simplicity in our code we assume we are on a black line whenever a value higher than the lower threshold is recieved.
+We are ignoring when the robot is lifted off the ground to keep our implementation simple and followable.

+Our line following algorithm is as follows:
+If (middle on the line):
+Move Forwards

+if (Only left on line);
+Turn left

+if (only right on line):
+Turn Right

+If not on line:
+Stop

 ## Task 3

-1. Pseudocode

-Note: Set pins as input
-      Serial.begin(9600)

-// Straight

-if right_sensor and left_sensor do not detect black and middle_sensor detects black

-  set left motor ON

-  set right motor ON

-// Stop

-if right_sensor and left_sensor and middle_sensor do not detect black

-  set left motor OFF

-  set right motor OFF

-// Move Left

-if only left_sensor detects black

-  set left motor OFF

-  set right motor ON

-// Move Right

-else if only right_sensor detects black

-  set left motor ON

-  set right motor OFF

-// Sharp Move Right

-if right_sensor and middle_sensor detect black

-// Sharp Move Left

-else if left_sensor and middle_sensor detect black

-// Checks whether line continues after junction or it is the end

-if left_sensor and middle_sensor and right_sensor detect black

-  set both motors OFF for 2 seconds

-  set both motors ON for 1/4th rotation

-  continue to normal line-following algorithm

-// Finish

-if left_sensor and middle_sensor and right_sensor detect black

-set left motor OFF

-set right motor OFF
+### Path Navigation

+When the robot encounters a sudden change in direction or sharp turn, due to its momentum it tends to slide off the line.
+Our approach to handle this is to keep track of the last direction the robot turned at all times (Left or Right).
+When the robot is not on the line, It turns in that direction for 2 seconds at a fixed speed, all the time searching for the line again to continue navigating.
+If it doesnt find the line in 2 seconds, it turns in the opposite direction for a second and a half at double the speed.
+This approach allows the robot to handle extremely sharp changes in direction and 90 degree turns.

+### Junction Handling

+If all 3 sensors detect the black line we enter junction handling mode.
+Normal robot opperations are suspended and we go into the first of 3 stages.

+#### Stage 1

+In the first stage the robot moves forward for 0.2 seconds to establish whether the black line continues straight after the junction.
+If a line is detected (middle > THRESHOLD && (left > THRESHOLD || right > THRESHOLD)), we check for obstacles within 30 cm.
+If no obstacle is detected we return to normal robot operations and continue forwards.
+Otherwise, if no valid path is detected within 0.2s, We move onto stage 2.

+#### Stage 2

+In the second stage, the robot turns left for 2.8 seconds.
+During this time it searches for a line without an obstacle. if a valid line is found it continues with normal operations, otherwise if the time runs out we proceed to stage 3.

+#### Stage 3

+In the third stage, the robot turns right at double speed for 2.9 seconds.
+During this time it searches for a line without an obstacle. if a valid line is found it continues with normal operations, otherwise if the time runs out we stop all robot procedures as weve encountered a dead end.

+### Observations

+The blind detection function works great and navigates complex turns fantastically.
+However, the Junction handling approach is limited by the fov of the robot.
+If there is a small object on the line, it will not be detected and the robot crashes.
+On the other hand, if the obstacle is very big, It handles intersections great. the obstacle size does not effect obstacles on the path directly infront of the robot.